odlgroup/odl/README.md

 ODL
 ===

 Operator Discretization Library (ODL) is a Python library for fast prototyping focusing on (but not restricted to) inverse problems.
-ODL is being developed at [KTH Royal Institute of Technology](https://www.kth.se/en/sci/institutioner/math).
+ODL is being developed at [KTH Royal Institute of Technology, Stockholm](https://www.kth.se/en/sci/institutioner/math) and [Centrum Wiskunde & Informatica (CWI), Amsterdam](https://www.cwi.nl).

 The main intent of ODL is to enable mathematicians and applied scientists to use different numerical methods on real-world problems without having to implement all necessary parts from the bottom up.
 This is reached by an `Operator` structure which encapsulates all application-specific parts, and a high-level formulation of solvers which usually expect an operator, data and additional parameters.